 Pick reports

 Pick reports are typically defined in the individual product specification.
-The interoperability catalogue permit reuse of these specifications as it does not specify pick report design for the individual supported product specification.
+The interoperability catalogue permits reuse of these specifications as it does not specify pick report design for the individual supported product specification.
 This specification rather outlines the general principles that apply to pick reports when a system is used in interoperability mode.

 Combined pick reports

-In interoperability mode pick reports should be combined to contain data from all underlaying products.
+In interoperability mode, pick reports should be combined into one pick report that contains information from all underlying products.
 A tree structure should be presented to the user, where the top most layer is the open branch, and the lower layers are closed branches, by default, but can be expanded by the user as required.
 Each branch should support the particulars of the product specification that is represented by that branch.

-Means must be provided to distinguish which product a feature comes from, for example the product can be used as a ‘namespace prefix’ for attributes or objects.
+Means must be provided to distinguish which product a feature comes from, for example the product can be used as a “namespace prefix” for attributes or objects.

 S-101: RestrictedAreaNavigational:… S-122: RestrictedAreaNavigational:…